 This change gives the coffee a velvety texture akin to a frothy beer.
 Basically, the nitrogen makes what is essentially black coffee taste and feel as if you have already added cream and sugar to it.
 That’s an exciting prospect for most coffee lovers.

 Due to its unique composition, NCB is also served in a rather unique manner.
 While a few companies have unlocked the secret to canning it, the experience between canned and fresh is still considerable.

 Because it’s difficult to keep the nitrogen gas in liquids, nitro coffee is typically served on tap.
-The smaller bubbles are less likely to dissolve, which is what gives the coffee its signature texture.
-A dispenser is required in order to create the pressure to add nitrogen into the beverage.
+The smaller nitrogen bubbles, which is what gives the coffee its signature texture, are less likely to dissolve when they are added from a tap rather than premade.
+A dispenser is required in order to create the pressure to add nitrogen to the beverage.

 Unfortunately, that means it’s pretty difficult to make your own nitro brew at home, as it requires specialized equipment.

 Even though nitrogen in NCB gives the drink a natural sweetness, there are those out there who still want a little more oomph.
 Rather than adding sugar though, many sweet tooth owners opt for other tasty add-ins to enhance their nitro coffee experience.

 Some common additions include vanilla syrup and sweet cream; however, some shops have gone the extra mile with their concoctions.
 Mighty Brew Bros in Manhattan, New York, for example, has created the Nitro Pop and the Nitro Float.
 The first has a coffee popsicle garnish and the second has vanilla ice cream in it.

 So if you’re already a fan of nitro coffee, you can try one of these exciting combos to get even more out of the drink.